rapidsms/rapidsms/docs/topics/contrib/httptester.rst

         ...
     )

-3. Add the DB backend to :setting:`INSTALLED_BACKENDS` with the name ``"message_tester"``:
+3. Add the Database backend to :setting:`INSTALLED_BACKENDS` with the name ``"message_tester"``:

 .. code-block:: python